 The full-scale magnitude determines the maximum acceleration magnitude that will be reported.
 Higher settings allow reporting higher magnitudes but will result in less resolution and thereby less sensitivity.
-The default measurement of +-2g should be sufficient for most use cases.
+The default full scale magnitude of +-2g should be appropriate for most use cases.